evg4b/uncors/README.md

 uncors --from 'http://localhost' --to 'https://github.com' --http-port 8080
 ```

-More information about configuration and usage you can fiund on [UNCORS wiki](https://github.com/evg4b/uncors/wiki).
+More information about configuration and usage you can find on [UNCORS wiki](https://github.com/evg4b/uncors/wiki).

 # ⚠️ Caution